rpnx-net/rapidcsv/doc/rapidcsv_Document.md

 ```c++
 void Save (const std::string & pPath = std::string())
 ```
-Write Document data to file.
+Write document data to file.

 **Parameters**
-- `pPath` optionally specifies the path where the CSV-file will be created (if not specified, the original path provided when creating or loading the Document data will be used).
+- `pPath` optionally specifies the path where the CSV-file will be created (if not specified, the original path provided when creating or loading the document data will be used).

 ---

 ```c++
 void Save (std::ostream & pStream)
 ```
-Write Document data to stream.
+Write document data to stream.

 **Parameters**
 - `pStream` specifies an output stream to write the data to.